 Today, zinc sheet metal is commonly used in the construction industry for roofing and cladding as well as gutters and downspouts.
-It's also used fairly often in the commercial industry for every thing from countertops to appliances because of how nonporous the metal is.
+Zinc sheet metal is also used fairly often in the commercial industry for everything from countertops to appliances because of how nonporous the metal is.

 Zinc is commonly used in the automotive industry as well, as it can be used to create parts that are resistant to rust and corrosion.
 Additionally, because it can be easily cut into a variety of shapes and sizes, zinc metal sheets are used for decorative elements, such as decorative moldings.

 Zinc sheet metal is made by passing a zinc ingot through a series of rollers until it reaches the desired thickness.
 A zinc ingot is a block of zinc that has been heated to a high temperature and then cooled.
 Once the ingot has cooled, it can be passed through the rollers to create zinc sheet metal.

 Zinc sheet metal can be cut with a variety of different tools.
 A sharp knife or pair of scissors can be used to score the metal and then snap it along the scored line.
 A power saw can also be used, but it is important to use a blade designed for cutting metal to avoid damaging the tool.
 Additionally, a plasma cutter or water jet can be used to cut zinc sheet metal into intricate shapes, which is why it can also be used for decorative metal elements.